Frequently Asked Questions

 Each team has various online rosters, including:

-(1) One league roster (league restrictions on player eligibility);
+• One roster for ENYTB regular season play (league restrictions on player eligibility);

-(2) One roster for each sanctioning body that a team is registered with (formed from players on the team's league roster); and,
+• One regular season roster for each sanctioning body that a team is registered with (formed from players on the team's league roster); and,

 (NOTE: Tournament rosters are available only to teams that have won a tournament berth.)